-For the temporary unemployment assistance benefit for the private formal wage workers (temporary cash grants provided by MoIHLSA out of the proceeds of the Loan), each month (no later than 15th) the formal employer shall submit to the Revenue Service the list of eligible employers.
-The Revenue Service shall check whether the employee satisfies the conditions set forth by the GoG Resolution #286.
-Corrected list shall be send to the SESA which will ensure the transfers to the beneficiary’s bank account.
+2.1.
+For the temporary unemployment assistance benefit for the private formal wage workers (temporary cash grants provided by MoILHSA out of the proceeds of the Loan), each month (no later than 15th) the formal employer shall submit to the Revenue Service the list of eligible employees with the following information: (i) the employee’s name, surname, and personal number; (ii) the employee’s contact data (actual address and telephone number and bank account [PLEASE CONFIRM].
+The information must be submitted electronically – from the user’s authorized webpage of the taxpayer (employer) https://eservice.rs.ge/.

+Based on the information submitted by the employer and the database of the Revenue Service, the Revenue Service shall check whether the employee satisfies the conditions set forth by the GoG Resolution #286: please add eligibility conditions.

+The Revenue Service will be responsible to compile the list of eligible beneficiaries for the unemployment benefits including their personal data: name, surname, personal ID number, address and telephone number and submit it to SESA no later than 20th of the month when the Compensation must be paid.
+SESA will ensure the transfers to the beneficiary’s bank account.

+If the form /application is not submitted to the Revenue Service and/or submitted incorrectly, the employer is authorized to correct / submit the application within the period including the 20th of the corresponding month.
+The corrected list must be sent by the Revenue Service to the SESA within 2 day.

+The unemployment benefits are paid by the SESA through a bank transfer to the beneficiary’s bank account no later than the 30th of the month following the corresponding month (i.e. the month in which the person did not receive the salary).

 All formal employees are captured by the Revenue Service, and 95 percent of them have a bank account.
+For the remaining 5 percent of workers who do not have a bank account PLEASE SPECIFY who will be responsible to ensure those who do not have a bank account open up a bank account to receive the benefit.
+Please describe.

 Companies already submit income tax declarations for their workers in the Revenue Service online system.
-Companies will be required to include bank account details in the income tax declaration.
+Companies will be required to include bank account details in the income tax declaration (Annex X -please add in annex the form template).
 The employee name and bank account details provided in the income tax declaration are automatically crossed-checked with commercial banks.
 There is already an agreement in place between the Revenue Service and all commercial banks on data exchange, making the reconciliation of bank accounts with commercial banks easier.
 No cash-based payment

 is envisioned.

-For one-off benefit to self-employed and informal workers, SESA will develop an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
+2.2 For one-off benefit to self-employed and informal workers, SESA will develop an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
 SESA will facilitate the meetings of interagency committee in charge of reviewing documents/identifying informal workers.
 The Committee will be established based on the Ministerial Decree (MoILHSA).
-The GoG Resolution #286 (May 4, 2020) will be governing the decision making process of the committee.
+The GoG Resolution #286 (May 4, 2020) will be governing the decision-making process of the committee.
 SESA will make one-off payment to the identified self-employed and informal workers to the bank accounts provided by individuals (eligible self-employed individuals may not be beneficiaries of unemployment benefits for laid-off workers in subcomponent 2.2).
 No cash-based payment is envisioned.